-The Company's financial statements and the other financial information included in this management report are the responsibility of the Company's management, and have been examined and approved by the Board of Directors.
+The Company's financial statements and the other financial information included in this management report are the responsibility of the Company's management, and have been examined and approved by the audit committee of the Board of Directors.
 The financial statements were prepared by management in accordance with IFRS and include certain amounts based on management's best estimates using careful judgment.
 The selection of accounting principles and methods is management's responsibility.